A free resource by Jayne Cravens

 supposed "orphans", or unsupervised contact with children.

-- Is focused on a project that has a measurable outcome
+- Is focused on a project that has a measurable outcome valued

-not happen as quickly, without the volunteers'
+as quickly, without the volunteers' participation.

-- Has safety and safeguarding policies and requires
+- Has safety and safeguarding policies and requires volunteers

-volunteers to be trained regarding such.
+to be trained regarding such.

 - Has a process to vet volunteers, to assure they are